 In addition to being admitted to the bar of the Supreme Court of Virginia in 1973, Jack was also admitted to the bar of the United States Supreme Court in 1978 and to the bar of a variety of other federal courts.

 In 2015, Jack served as the President of the Virginia Association of Criminal Defense Lawyers.
-In that same year, Virginia Lawyers Weekly honored Jack as one of 30 Leaders in the Law in the Commonwealth.
+In that same year, Virginia Lawyers Weekly honored Jack as one of 30 Leaders in the Law in the Commonwealth of Virginia.

 Lyn & Jack

-Lyn and Jack are happily married, spend their free time volunteering with several charitable organizations and live with their dog, Annie, below Gordonsville, VA.
+Lyn and Jack are happily married.
+Each of them has a side business.
+Together, they spend their free time traveling and volunteering with several charitable organizations.